DragonflyRobotics/DragonflyRobotics/README.md

 Welcome to my profile repository.
 Let me tell you some facts about me.

 ## About Me
 I am a robotics hobbyist.
-I first started off with Arduino.
+I first started with Arduino.
 This was roughly 6.5 years ago.
 Wow!
 This escalated one sensor after another.
 It is incredible how much you can learn and make using a tiny microcontroller.
 I made several wheeled robots, cars, and even a supercar.
-That was basically a car with obstacle avoidance strapped to a Google Assistant.
+That was a car with obstacle avoidance strapped to a Google Assistant.
 I know, brilliant :).
 Then, I got a Raspberry Pi which introduced me to Python.
 First Python, then object detection, then AI.
 Now, when I "made" my first AI, it was example code that I changed the variables and a few things here and there.
 But, that itself taught me a lot.

 Besides that, I also enjoy Calculus.
 Those differential equations and integrations are incredibly enjoyable.
 The REALLY HARD math puzzles are just as fun!.
 I also love quantum mechanics and special relativity.
 Yep, all the hard stuff.

 ## My Inspiration
 I work to inspire and echo the patterns and beauty of the world we live in.
 I believe that the true way to understand and interpret our world is through mathematics and science.
 I think that the true meaning of math and physics is in nature and we can only gain an appreciation for nature by studying its intricacies.
 I think it is crucial to introspect and cogitate about the patterns we see and ask the question, "Why?"
-Only then are new discoveries made and only then do we better understand ourselves.
+Only then are discoveries made and only then do we better understand ourselves.

 And as per robotics, what could be a better way to understand nature than to mimic its most prominent features and help our species alongside.
 I think that robotics has some downsides, but it allows us to gain a deeper appreciation for the vastly complex and intricate nature we live in.

 ## My Projects
 ### DeepShift Labs
 This is my biggest project yet.
 This is a research institution I started.
-We aim to use biomimetic robotics to develop a general intelligence.
+We aim to use biomimetic robotics to develop a General Intelligence.
 Yes, an AI that learns like a living being!
 We are using multi-agent AI algorithms, real-time databases, and semi-supervised AI algorithms.
 We are also making a fully 3D printed 12DOF robot dog.
 That will be the first host of our AI.
 Interested?
 Go here to learn more:
 * [Github](https://github.com/DeepShift-Labs)
 * [YouTube](https://www.youtube.com/channel/UC6nu2aGbAEX3yy5b0W9GBIg)
 * [Medium](https://deepshiftlabs.medium.com/)